Symposium to honor journalist who saved artists from Nazis

-Authors and art experts will participate in a weekend symposium commemorating a little-known New York City journalist credited with saving scores of writers and modern artists from the Nazis during World War II.
+Authors and art experts will participate in a sold-out weekend symposium commemorating a little-known New York City journalist credited with saving scores of writers and artists from the Nazis during World War II.

-The New York Times reports (http://nyti.ms/2wN4VvP ) Varian Fry was 32 when he volunteered to go to France in August 1940 in an attempt to help some of the world's most famous artists escape from Nazi-occupied France.
+The New York Times says (http://nyti.ms/2wN4VvP ) Varian Fry was 32 when he volunteered to go to France in August 1940 to help some of the world's most famous artists escape from Nazi-occupied France.

-By the time he returned to the U.S. a year later, Fry's covert rescue operation had helped some 2,000 people slip out of France.
-Among them were scores of prominent artists such as Marc Chagall and Max Ernst and intellectuals such as anti-fascist writer Andre Breton.
+Fry helped some 2,000 people slip out of France before returning to the U.S. a year later.
+He aided such prominent artists as Marc Chagall and Max Ernst, and such intellectuals as anti-fascist writer Andre Breton.

-Fry died in 1967 and is buried at Brooklyn's historic Green-Wood Cemetery , where Saturday afternoon's symposium is being held.
+Fry died in 1967 and is buried at Brooklyn's historic Green-Wood Cemetery , where Saturday's sold-out symposium is being held.

 Comments